 You can hold both a Lifetime ISA and Help to Buy ISA at the same time, but you can only use one of them for purchasing your first home.
-However, you could still get the 25% bonus on a LISA having used a Help to Buy ISA if you opt to use it for retirement.
+However, you could still get the 25% bonus on a Lifetime ISA having used a Help to Buy ISA if you opt to use it for retirement.

 Can I transfer Help to Buy to Lifetime ISA?

 Yes, transferring a Help to Buy ISA to a Lifetime ISA is possible, and you will still be eligible for the 25% bonus.
-You will of course have to stay within the £4,000 annual allowance when you move any funds into a LISA, so if you have more than this saved in a H2B ISA you will have to transfer it across multiple tax years.
+You will of course have to stay within the £4,000 annual allowance when you move any funds into a Lifetime ISA, so if you have more than this saved in a H2B ISA you will have to transfer it across multiple tax years.

-Addressing the LISA vs Help to Buy ISA dilemma will depend entirely on your circumstances; your reasons for saving, how long you’re likely to be saving for, your age and many other factors.
+Addressing the Lifetime ISA vs Help to Buy ISA dilemma will depend entirely on your circumstances; your reasons for saving, how long you’re likely to be saving for, your age and many other factors.
 But generally speaking, if you have the choice of both a Help to Buy ISA is more appropriate if you are looking to save for a deposit in the shorter term, and a Lifetime ISA, as its name suggests, is a good longer-term option.

-If you are saving for a year, a Lifetime ISA would allow you to pay in £4,000 in the first year, while a HTB ISA only allows for £1,200 initial deposit plus £200 per calendar month therefore, up to £3,400 in first year.
-If you go on to subsequent years, a Help to Buy ISA will only allow £2,400 per year versus £4,000 for a LISA.
+If you are saving for a year, a Lifetime ISA would allow you to pay in £4,000 in the first year, while a HTB ISA only allows for £1,200 initial deposit plus £200 per calendar month therefore, up to £3,400 in the first year.
+If you go on to subsequent years, a Help to Buy ISA will only allow £2,400 per year versus £4,000 for a Lifetime ISA.

-This is even after using a H2B ISA for your first mortgage deposit, although keep in mind that a LISA only pays its bonus at the end of the tax year, while HTB ISA bonus is paid at any time, upon redemption.
+This is even after using a H2B ISA for your first mortgage deposit, although keep in mind that a Lifetime ISA only pays its bonus at the end of the tax year, while HTB ISA bonus is paid at any time, upon redemption.

-Whether you decide to go for a LISA or Help to buy ISA, once you’ve saved enough to put down a deposit on your first home and claimed the government bonus, the next stage is no different from any other mortgage application.
+Whether you decide to go for a Lifetime ISA or Help to buy ISA, once you’ve saved enough to put down a deposit on your first home and claimed the government bonus, the next stage is no different from any other mortgage application.